Robotic-Decision-Making-Lab/blue/README.md

 # Blue :ocean:

-Blue is an ROS 2 pipeline designed to support development, testing, and deployment of underwater vehicles.
+Blue is a ROS 2 pipeline designed to support development, testing, and deployment of underwater vehicles.
 To get started with Blue, please refer to the project [documentation](https://robotic-decision-making-lab.github.io/blue/).